biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Introduced to the biojava developer mailing list.
 -   Request for input from biojava developer mailing list on this project.
+-   Prepared first draft of the interface methods for the properties.

 Skype call notes
 ----------------